Memory and knowledge

 High-impact learnings get promoted into the repo’s instruction surfaces - permanent context for future sessions.

-Learning Lifecycle
+Learning lifecycle

 Every learning goes through a managed lifecycle.
 This is not a flat key-value store - it is a living knowledge system with scoring, decay, and promotion.